MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ### -UseSSL
-Specifies that the Secure Sockets Layer (SSL) protocol should be used to establish a connection to the remote computer.
+Specifies that the Secure Sockets Layer (SSL) protocol is used to establish a connection to the remote computer.
 By default, SSL is not used.

 WS-Management encrypts all the Windows PowerShell content that is transmitted over the network.
-The UseSSL parameter lets you specify the additional protection of HTTPS instead of HTTP.
+The *UseSSL* parameter lets you specify the additional protection of HTTPS instead of HTTP.
-If SSL is not available on the port that is used for the connection and you specify this parameter, the command fails.
+If SSL is not available on the port that is used for the connection, and you specify this parameter, the command fails.

 ```yaml
 Type: SwitchParameter